 Arizona Termite Inspection Reports – WDIIR

 A common myth is that the termite report is only for termites.
 Visible evidence of any wood destroying insect is required to be reported.
 Another common myth is that the termite inspector is only noting active (live) termite infestations.
-The State of Arizona requires that any evidence, of any wood destroying organism, whether past or present must be reported.
+The State of Arizona requires that any evidence, of any wood-destroying organism, whether past or present must be reported.

 Older Phoenix area homes often have a termite history, having been treated multiple times.
 It’s not uncommon for evidence of past infestations to be visible or detected by an experienced termite inspector.
 Though the evidence may be decades old and clearly not active…the termite inspector is required to note the evidence.

 “The termite inspector noted old termite stains and there are no termites in this house, it was treated a few months ago…this is a termite inspection scam!”
-Many calls relate a similar scenario.
-In these situations the caller may be accurate…there are no termites and the house was recently serviced, however the State requires that all evidence be reported including “old termite stains.”
+Many calls relate to a similar scenario.
+In these situations the caller may be accurate…there are no termites and the house was recently serviced, however, the State requires that all evidence be reported including “old termite stains.”

 There is no State law that requires a home must be treated if termites are found.
-While a termite inspector may recommend service they have no authority to require a termite treatment.
+While a termite inspector may recommend service they have no authority to require termite treatment.
 Buyers and/or lenders may require a termite treatment as a condition of purchase.

 Termite Inspection reports are designed to give the potential purchaser as much information, both current and past, to make the right buying decision.
-When considering the purchase of a home with a termite history or located in a “termite area” and if the home does not have a current protection plan, it may be wise to require the seller provide some type of service warranty.
+When considering the purchase of a home with a termite history or located in a “termite area” and if the home does not have a current protection plan, it may be wise to require the seller to provide some type of service warranty.
 Buying a new home and getting termites shortly thereafter makes the warranty a great idea.

 Trusted Arizona Exterminator